SenseNet/sensenet/docs/smart-application-model.md

 Similar to binding by type, a set of `Smart Applications` can be defined for a single content item, and that single content item only, by placing the `Smart Applications` into a folder named **This** in the _(apps)_ folder under the content item in question:

 - _{ my content item }_/(apps)/**This/Browse**

-> Obviously, a "This" binding cannot be specified for leaf content.

 The `Smart Applications` defined with a **This** binding have absolute priority in the resolution process.